microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 12: Customer Communication Compliance Policy</figcaption>
 </figure>

-You need to provide a Name for your Communication Compliance policy (required field) and add a description if you would like to your Custom Policy.
-When done click **Next**
+You need to provide a Name for your Communication Compliance policy (required field) and add a description if you would like to your custom policy.
+When done click **Next**.

 <figure>
     <img src="../../playbooks/img/fsi/picture13.png" align="left"/>
     <figcaption>Figure 13: Name and describe your policy</figcaption>
 </figure>

 Define what users and/or groups you want to supervise communications for and who the reviews should be for this policy.
-Click **Next**
+Click **Next**.

 <figure>
     <img src="../../playbooks/img/fsi/picture14.png" align="left"/>